sagemath/trac_to_gh/Issue 8457.md

 # Issue 8457: Yet more annoying warnings when building the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8457

 Original creator: mpatel